Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 \subsection{Output the Best Primal Solution}

 The proposed algorithm is a descent method for the dual problem \eqref{eq:dual}.
 In other words, it guarantees that $f(\AL^{t_1}) < f(\AL^{t_2})$ for $t_1 > t_2$.
-However, there is no guarantee that the corresponding primal solution $\bw$ calculated by \eqref{eq:w} decreases strictly.\footnote{We will show in Section \ref{sec:analysis} that the primal objective converges R-linearly, but there is no guarantee on monotonical decrease.} This is a common issue for all dual methods.
-To deal with it, we keep track of the primal objective of all iterates, and when the algorithm is terminated, we report the model with the lowest primal objective.
+However, there is no guarantee that the corresponding primal solution $\bw$ calculated by \eqref{eq:w} decreases monotonically as well.\footnote{We will show in Section \ref{sec:analysis} that the primal objective converges R-linearly, but there is no guarantee on monotonic decrease.} This is a common issue for all dual methods.
+To deal with it, we keep track of the primal objectives of all iterates, and when the algorithm is terminated, we report the model with the lowest primal objective.
 This is known as the pocket approach in the literature of Perceptron~\citep{SG90a}.